igniteyourknowledge

 Types of Vaccines

-3. Subunit, Recombinant, or Conjugate Vaccines: These vaccines contain only specific parts of the pathogen, such as proteins or sugars.
-They help the immune system recognize and fight the pathogen without using live bacteria or viruses.
-Examples include the human papillomavirus (HPV) vaccine and the Haemophilus influenzae type b (Hib) vaccine.
+3. Subunit, Recombinant, or Conjugate Vaccines: Vaccines that are subunit, recombinant, or conjugate only contain particular components of the pathogen, like proteins or sugars.
+Without the use of live bacteria or viruses, they aid the immune system in identifying and combating the infection.
+The vaccines against the human papillomavirus (HPV) and Haemophilus influenzae type b (Hib) are two examples.

 Benefits of Immunizations